In this article

 Mix about one glass of warm water and half a tablespoon of salt.
 Then, gargle the saltwater in the back of your throat for 30 seconds.
 Doing this several times a day will help get rid of the sore throat quicker.

-Chicken noodle soup is a typical remedy used to manage fevers and symptoms of common cold, such as nasal congestion and sore throat.8
+Chicken noodle soup is a typical remedy used to manage fevers and symptoms of a common cold, such as nasal congestion and sore throat.8

 Hot soup offers similar benefits as hot lemon water or tea.